Appreciations (Music reviews) (archive 2021-2022)

 June 29, 2021

 For a queer kid growing up in the pre-cable-and-internet outback, Sesame Street was a magical window on a diverse, accepting otherworld.
 As I watched it, I imagined what it would be like living on a city block with other kids of different backgrounds, growing into tolerance together.
-(My life after I left Maine for college would in a sense be an ongoing search for this sense of community.)
-The first thing I remember seeing by Jim Henson outside of Sesame Street was an hour long special broadcast in 1971, an adaptation of an old folk tale recorded by the Brothers Grimm called The Frog Prince.
+My life after I left Maine for college would in a sense be an ongoing search for this sense of community.
+The first thing I remember seeing by Jim Henson and his creative team outside of Sesame Street was an hour long TV special in 1971, an adaptation of an old folk tale recorded by the Brothers Grimm called The Frog Prince.
 Like Sesame Street, the cast included a mix of muppets and actors both in costume and in propria persona.
-The audio from it was soon after released on an album, with added narration of the visual stuff that didn't translate to vinyl.
-Since these were also the pre-VHS/DVD/YouTube/Netflix/etc. days, our folks bought us the record, and we played it into the ground.
-We outgrew it soon after, of course, and got into cool grown up music like KC and the Sunshine Band.
-Anyway, I just bought a copy of the record for old time's sake, and playing it, I was surprised and a bit embarrassed by how much of it I remembered.
-I should mention that one of my fond memories from my doctoral program was hosting a watch party of the special: my sister sent me a dubbed VHS copy and I invited friends I thought might enjoy it.
-I'm sure I was in tears watching it!
+The audio from it was soon after released on an album, with added narration of the visual stuff that didn't translate to vinyl, and since these were also the pre-VHS/DVD/YouTube/Netflix/etc. days, our folks bought us the record, and we played it into the ground.
+The TV special with its mix of comedy and menace was also shrouded in magic, and that feeling only grew as the audio version took its place and morphed it into a piece of theater of the mind.
+(We outgrew it soon after, of course, and started getting into cool grown up stuff like KC and the Sunshine Band.)
+One of my fond memories from my doctoral program was hosting a watch party of the special: my sister sent me a dubbed VHS copy and I invited friends who I thought might enjoy it.
+I was in tears watching it!
+Thinking back on that experience now, I recognize it as a partial realization of my childhood dream of like-minded, tolerant community, and a harbinger of the chosen family I would find in Pittsburgh and elsewhere after I came out.
+I bought a copy of the record in summer 2021 for old time’s sake, and playing it, I was surprised and a bit embarrassed by how much of it I remembered.

 May 23, 2021